Public Records Access in Alabama

 - Unreasonable Fees: Ohatchee (Calhoun)

-- Unresponsive: Calhoun, Lowndes, Marion, Walker Commissions
+- Unresponsive: Calhoun, Lowndes, Marion, Walker Commissions; GBHS (Jefferson & Walker Counties)

 The notes below describe how records request(s) and other requests for information were handled in each Alabama county.